IPA-CAPSA Inter-Regional Visiting Scholars Grants

 Document (see link below).
 Applications must be in English.

-ground travel up to a determined limit.
+ground travel, or online event expenses up to a determined limit.
 Applicants can also request funds for

 auxiliary expenses such as publicity and translation.
 Language should not be a barrier.
 The host